Emer722/Portfolio/README.md

 df_Distribution_population_Region['Year'] = 2021
 ```
 ### 3. Updating and Calculating Population Quantities:
-+	It adjusts the population quantities to ensure consistency across regions.
++	It adjusts the population quantities to ensure consistency across regions. -- what do you mean?
+It adjusts the units of measure?
+It seems that you adjusted the scale?

 +	It rounds the final population quantities and retains only the relevant columns.

 +	I also needed to correct the values because I initially misinterpreted the percentages from the table.
+How did you correct the values?
+What you misterpreted about the percentages?
+What are the corrected versions? ( what's the result?)

 ```ruby
 df_Distribution_population_Region['Quantity(10^3)'] = (df_Distribution_population_Region['Quantity1(10^3)'] * df_Distribution_population_Region['Percentage']) / 100